hassec/hassec/README.md

-Scientific Software Engineer with expertise in optimizing software and building tools to accelerate research.
+Senior Software Engineer & Physicist with expertise in optimizing software and building tools to accelerate research.

+Recently joined @NVIDIA.

-At Commonwealth Fusion Systems, I am developing the scientific software tools required to simulate and plan for SPARC operations.
-Some of these tools are being open sourced and you can find them at [cfs-energy](https://github.com/cfs-energy/)
+At Commonwealth Fusion Systems, I was developing the scientific software tools required to simulate and plan for SPARC operations.

-Previously, I worked at [CERN](https://github.com/CERN) where my main focus was on the development of the LHCb experiment's real-time HPC data processing system, usually referred to as the [ trigger system](https://en.wikipedia.org/wiki/Trigger_(particle_physics)).
+Before that, I worked at [CERN](https://github.com/CERN) where my main focus was on the development of the LHCb experiment's real-time HPC data processing system, usually referred to as the [ trigger system](https://en.wikipedia.org/wiki/Trigger_(particle_physics)).
 This system is required to process the full data rate of 4TB of data / second.
 My work on this system is public, but on CERN's GitLab and since user accounts are deactivated after leaving CERN, these contributions can be hard to find.

 Let me highlight a few core projects I worked on.